 Employers do not keep track of your stock and options -- they pay specialized companies to track and administer them, which change from time to time.
 (HP-related companies have used at least 13.)

-Members report that an administrator or broker may turn stock over to a state government as abandoned property -- which can be very difficult to retrieve.
-(Checking your account online every month does not prevent this.)
+Members report that an administrator or brokerage firm may turn stock over to a state government as abandoned property -- which can be very difficult to retrieve.
+(Checking your accounts online every month does not prevent this.)

-If you moved your stock to a broker other than one used by the company, date and cost basis for each lot will have been lost unless you made a special effort to input your cost basis for each lot.
+If you moved your stock to a Brokerage Firm other than one used by the company, date and cost basis for each lot will have been lost unless you made a special effort to input your cost basis for each lot.

-Your employee-related stock may be held in your name by the company's Transfer Agent, or in various employee benefit plans -- each of which is managed by a Plan Administrator hired by the company -- or your shares may be held by a Broker you pay for yourself.
+Your employee-related stock may be held in your name by the company's Transfer Agent, or in various employee benefit plans -- each of which is managed by a Plan Administrator hired by the company -- or your shares may be held by a Brokerage Firm you pay for yourself.

 Different divisions of the same financial companies -- Fidelity, Merrill Lynch, Morgan Stanley, Wells Fargo, etc. -- have performed Transfer Agent or Plan Administrator roles at various times for the HP-related companies.
 This affects how (or if) they track your cost-basis information, how they handle spinoffs, and how (or if) they report transactions in your account to the IRS.